How Reflow Works

 Reflow is strict by design.
 There is no silent fallback.

-- Width or height constraints violated
+- Width or height constraints are still violated

-- Minimum font size reached without fitting
+- Minimum font size was reached without fitting

 Practical Examples